developer88/consumptions_analyzer/README.md

 ## Usage

-There are 3 main files in this repository:
+There are 2 main files in this repository:

-* `Consumption.ipynb` - gets the data for 3 main type of resources at home (water, gas, electricity) and draws the plots
+* `Consumption.ipynb` - gets the data for 3 main type of resources at home (water, gas, electricity) and draws the plots.
-* `consumption_parser.py` - shorter version of what one may find in `Consumption_with_explanations.ipynb` and which is used in `Consumption.ipynb`.
+* `consumption_parser.py` - notebook with all the graphs and usage examples.

 ### Usage of `consumption_parser.py`